hmkinsler/eng810/progress_notes/week_ten.md

 ---

 ## Current Status of DIY Scanner Backend Files
-- I began reworking the [capture.py script](/diyscanner/capture.py) and added notes about the choices I made when writing the script and issues I ran into
+- Further reworking of the [capture.py](/diyscanner/capture.py) script to work on successfully capturing images for both of my Nikon cameras with the [gphoto2 command line utility](http://www.gphoto.org/doc/manual/ref-gphoto2-cli.html#cli-examples) on the Raspberry Pi

 # Helsinki MOOC
 ## Unit One Progress